 From the above syntax, If the given test condition is true, then it returns statement1, and if it is false, statement2 will return.

-Conditional Operator in C Example
+Ternary or Conditional Operator in C Example

-If the user entered value is 18 or above, the C Programming will print the first statement after the ? symbol ” You are eligible to Vote “.
+If the user entered a value is 18 or above, the C Programming will print the first statement after the ? symbol ” You are eligible to Vote “.

 If the user enters below 18, the second statement (which is after the : symbol) will print. ” You are not eligible to Vote “.